 Last year, we posted a list of the top 10 best wedding venues in Colorado.
-But then we realized that trying to narrow Colorado’s embarrassment of wedding venue riches down to only 10 was an exercise in futility.
+But then we realized that trying to narrow all of the amazing Colorado wedding venues down to only 10 was an exercise in futility.
 We probably could have just as easily written a post on the top 100 wedding venues in Colorado.

 As a result, we figured it was high time to do a follow-up post with 10 more of our favorite venues we’ve had the pleasure of photographing in during the course of our 12 years shooting weddings in Colorado.
 And if I had to guess, this won’t be the last time we do this.

 Without further ado, here is our list of the top 10 best wedding venues in Colorado (part two)!

 Situated in the foothills between Larkspur and Palmer Lake, Spruce Mountain Ranch is a sprawling complex of rustic wedding venue goodness.
 The main ceremony site has beautiful views of the Rocky Mountains and the reception area is absolutely massive.
 If you have an extensive guest list and you’re going for a rustic look for your wedding, look no further than Spruce Mountain.